andy5211d/DR2TVOverlay/ReadMe.md

 If the initialisation has gone correctly then the Hotkey status dock will look something like this:
 ![gif](/gifs/hotkeystatusdock.gif)

 The user should use the Hotkeys to change the mode of operation as desired.
-In most cases F9 and F10 are only needed to set-up an event with F1, F3 and F5 used during the event to disable or remove the overlay temporary or permanently if the event is not going to plan!
+In most cases F10 is only needed to set-up an event with F1, F3 and F5 used during the event to disable or remove the overlay temporary or permanently if the event is not going to plan!